drdcs/StreamingServices/README.md

 # Spark Streaming example
 ## Use Case:
 ```

-This is a Realtime data Reader from meetup group.
-The complex Json is being read by spark through a case class.
-Then section of data to move into sql server table.
+# Kafka producer -> reads the information from meetup group meetup.com
+# Spark Structured Streaming -> use spark to read the format as kafka.
+# Jdbc Load of events and Venue details -> Load a SQL server Table for specific information.

+## What you will learn ?

+# Design a kafka producer via pykafka.
+# How to design a case class for complex json.
+# A spark structure streaming read from kafka as a source.
+# How to do jdbc Load for writestream  through foreach batch.

 ```
-Tech Used: Kafka, Python, Spark, Scala
+Tech Used: Kafka, Spark
+Programming Language: Scala and python.

 The producer via pykafka (python) listens realtime data from a meetup group.
 The data in return is complex Json.